Mortgage Broker vs. Loan Officer

 When it comes to locating a mortgage , you may work with a mortgage banker or you may choose to work with a mortgage broker.
 Since a new home is the result of the work of both mortgage broker and mortgage banker, people can confuse the two job types.
 Yet knowing how they differ is advantageous to the mortgage process.

 What is a Mortgage Broker?

-A mortgage broker is a person or firm that acts as an independent agent for the mortgage loan applicant as well as the lender.
-A mortgage broker facilitates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-You partner with a mortgage broker to look at your financial situation and find the lender who has the right loan program for you.
-From application to closing, your mortgage broker works with you: offering your loan application to several lenders, and coordinating the process with the lender through to the closing of your loan.
-The broker is given a commission from the borrower if the loan closes.
+During the mortgage loan process, an individual or firm who is an independent agent for the mortgage loan applicant as well as the lender is a mortgage broker.
+A mortgage broker coordinates things for you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+A mortgage broker can analyze your financial situation to find out which lender is the right fit for you.
+From application to closing, your mortgage broker works with you: submitting your mortgage application to several lenders, and walking you with the chosen lender through to the closing of your loan.
+The borrower submits a commission to the broker at closing.

-Shopping for a mortgage?
-We'd be thrilled to talk about our mortgage offerings!
+Searching for a mortgage loan?
+We'd be thrilled to talk about our many mortgage solutions!
 Give us a call today at